Map Options

 Countries need not consider the euro their official currency in order to honor it and use it.
 For example, Zimbabwe accepts the euro along with several additional currencies.
 Moreover, the Single Euro Payments Area (SEPA), a banking agreement that simplifies bank transfers that use the euro, has been joined by approximately 50 countries and territories, including all 27 members of the European Union, but also the four nations of the European Free Trade Association (Iceland, Liechtenstein, Norway, and Switzerland), as well as the United Kingdom.

-Note: Countries marked "pending" have committed to installing the euro as their official currency, but had not yet completed the process (which takes years) as of January 2023.
+Countries marked "pending" have committed to installing the euro as their official currency, but had not yet completed the process (which takes years) as of February 2024.

 Download Table Data